shivam183-star/Play-Cricket-On-Python/README.md

 # Play-Cricket-On-Python
 Through this program, a user can play a simple cricket game against computer.
 User can select number of overs, number of players in each team.
 A proper cricket match can be played from a toss to 1st inning and then chasing the target.
 The rules can be understood in the documentation provided.
+While users's batting, he will choose a number between 0 to 6 i.e. general scores in cricket on a ball.
+At the same time computer chooses number using random module of python between 0 and 6.
+If the number chosen by both are equal then the batsman will be out else the total runs will be updated by the number chosen by user.
+In computer's batting, just the roles get reversed.
+Rest of the game follows rules of cricket like all out, target chasing, etc.